Vanchugor/cinemabot/README.md

-# cinemabot
+# where-to-watch bot
-Cinema bot for Python course
+A bot for Python course